 - Cosmetics: Polyethylene and acrylates copolymer are two of the most used microplastics in cosmetic products like mascara, eyeliner, lipstick, powder, foundation, cleanser, and facial scrub.
 Microplastics are tiny plastics added to products for their textural properties.
 Due to the size of these plastics, they readily absorb into the skin.

 - Tea bags: Up to 95 percent of tea bags may contain plastic.
-If the bag is sealed or crimped, it will contain plastic in the sealant.
+If the bag is sealed or crimped, it will have plastic in the sealant.
 Steeping tea in hot water will cause the chemicals in the plastic to leach into the tea.

-Reducing your plastic use is a smart move for both your health and the health of the planet.
+Reducing your plastic use is smart for your and the planet’s health.
 Take these steps to avoid plastics and hidden plastics:

 - Wash your hands thoroughly after handling receipts (or opt for no receipt at checkout).